Non Sequitur by Wiley Miller for November 28, 2014

 17. Missing large

-luvdafuneez almost 10 years ago
+luvdafuneez about 10 years ago

 That little door wasn’t necessary – the dumpster would’ve worked just fine.